g-clef/g-clef.github.io/thoughts/hacker_hegemony.md

 The first problem it causes is that people whose identity is tied to the group will start taking actions to reinforce that identity, even if it doesn't further the group's stated goals.
-Smucker talks about working with protest groups in Washignton D.C., and how the protest actions gradually disconnected from their actual effectiveness, and instead focused on how they reflected commitment to the group:
+Smucker talks about working with protest groups in Washington, D.C., and how the protest actions gradually disconnected from their actual effectiveness and instead focused on how they reflected commitment to the group:
 > Coming to a protest was good.
 Taking an arrest was better.
 But the pinnacle of resistance was to physically hammer on
 > part of the arsenal of empire.
 I reflected on how some people granted me more respect and attention ... the further I